AdaWorld: Learning Adaptable World Models with Latent Actions: Introduction

 As humans, we can estimate the effects of different actions through limited experiences~\cite{ha2018recurrent}.
 This ability likely arises from our internal representations of actions learned from extensive observations~\cite{rizzolatti1996premotor,romo2004neuronal,dominici2011locomotor}.
 These common knowledge can be reused across different contexts and associated with specific action spaces efficiently~\cite{rybkin2018learning,schmeckpeper2020learning,sun2024video}.
 Consequently, humans can easily transfer observed actions to various contexts and imagine the transitions of new environments through a few interactions~\cite{poggio2004generalization}.
 These insights motivate us to ponder: can we achieve human-like adaptability in world modeling by learning transferrable action representations from observations?

 In this paper, we propose \textit{\modelname}, an innovative pretraining approach for highly adaptable world models.
 Unlike previous methods that only pretrain on action-agnostic videos, we argue that incorporating action information during pretraining will significantly enhance the adaptability of world models.
 As illustrated in \cref{fig:teaser}, the adaptability of \modelname primarily manifests in two aspects: (1) Given one demonstration of an action, \modelname can readily transfer that action to various contexts without further training.
-(2) It can also be efficiently adapted into specialized world models through limited interactions and finetuning.
+(2) It can also be efficiently adapted into specialized world models with raw action inputs via minor interactions and finetuning, enabling more effective planning in various environments.

 \modelname consists of two key components: a latent action autoencoder that extracts actions from unlabeled videos, and an autoregressive world model that takes the extracted actions as conditions.
 Our main challenge is that in-the-wild videos often involve complicated contexts (\eg, colors and textures), which hinders effective action recognition.
 To overcome this challenge, we introduce an information bottleneck design to our latent action autoencoder.
 Specifically, the latent action encoder extracts a compact encoding from two consecutive frames.
 We refer to this encoding as \textit{latent action} hereinafter, as it is used to represent the transition between these two frames.
 Based on the latent action and the former frame, the latent action decoder makes its best effort to predict the subsequent frame.
 By minimizing the prediction loss using the minimal information encoded in the latent action, our autoencoder is encouraged to disentangle the most critical action from its context.
 Unlike previous methods~\cite{bruce2024genie,chen2024igor,ye2024latent} that focus on playability and behavior cloning, we compress the latent actions into a continuous latent space to maximize expressiveness and enable flexible composition.
 We find that our latent actions are context-invariant and can be effectively transferred across different contexts.